Andrés Machado

-Andrés Eduardo Machado (born April 22, 1993) is a Venezuelan professional baseball pitcher in the Washington Nationals organization.
-He previously played in Major League Baseball (MLB) for the Kansas City Royals.
+Andrés Eduardo Machado (born April 22, 1993) is a Venezuelan professional baseball pitcher for the Orix Buffaloes of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals and Washington Nationals.

 Career

 Kansas City Royals

 On November 20, 2010, Machado signed with the Kansas City Royals organization as an international free agent.
 Machado made his professional debut with the DSL Royals, pitching to a 4.66 ERA in 7 appearances.
 In 2012, Machado returned to the DSL Royals, logging a 2–1 record and 2.87 ERA in 15 appearances.
 He spent the 2013 season with the rookie ball Burlington Royals, posting an 0–8 record and 8.34 ERA in 12 games for the team.
 He returned to Burlington in 2014, and pitched to a 1–2 record and 3.63 ERA in 7 games.
 Machado underwent Tommy John surgery and missed the entire 2015 season as a result.
 He returned to the organization in 2016, and played for the rookie ball Idaho Falls Chukars, posting a 2–4 record and 3.99 ERA in 13 appearances.
 He split the 2017 season between the High-A Wilmington Blue Rocks, the Double-A Northwest Arkansas Naturals, and the Triple-A Omaha Storm Chasers, logging a cumulative 8–9 record and 4.54 ERA in 29 appearances between the three teams.

-Machado was selected to the 40-man roster and called up to the majors for the first time on September 1, 2017.
+Machado was selected to the 40-man roster and promoted to the major leagues for the first time on September 1, 2017.
 In his rookie season, Machado made 2 appearances for the Royals, struggling to a 22.09 ERA.
 Machado was non-tendered by the Royals on November 30, 2018, making him a free agent.
 On December 3, Machado re-signed with the Royals on a minor league contract.
-He was assigned to AAA Omaha Storm Chasers to start the 2019 season, and pitched to a 3–2 record and 2.89 ERA with 65 strikeouts in 44 appearances for the team.
-He became a free agent following the 2019 season.
+Machado was assigned to the Triple–A Omaha Storm Chasers to start the 2019 season, and pitched to a 3–2 record and 2.89 ERA with 65 strikeouts in 44 appearances for the team.
+He elected free agency following the season on November 4, 2019.

 Machado again re-signed with the club on a new minor league contract on November 20, 2019.
 In July 2020, Machado signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 He became a free agent on November 2, 2020.